10 Brilliant Creamy Garlic Chicken Recipes

 How long does garlic chicken take to cook?

-From prep to plate, expect 30–35 minutes for boneless breasts using the sear-and-simmer method.
-Thicker or bone-in pieces require additional oven time; use a thermometer to confirm 75°C/165°F internal temperature.
+Expect about 30–35 minutes from prep to plate for boneless breasts using sear-and-simmer.
+Thicker or bone-in pieces require additional oven time; use a thermometer to confirm 75°C/165°F.

 Can I make garlic chicken ahead of time?

 Yes.
-Cook through with the sauce and refrigerate separately from any starch for up to 48 hours.
-Reheat gently over low heat, adding a splash of stock or cream to refresh the sauce texture before serving.
+Cook fully and refrigerate the sauce and chicken separately for up to 48 hours.
+Reheat gently over low heat with a splash of stock or cream to restore texture.

 What substitutes work for heavy cream?

 Half-and-half or whole milk thickened with a 1 tsp cornstarch slurry reduces fat while retaining body.
-For tang, temper in full-fat Greek yogurt off-heat.
-Avoid boiling yogurt to prevent splitting.
+For tang, temper in full-fat Greek yogurt off-heat and avoid boiling to prevent curdling.

 Is garlic chicken spicy?

 Not by default.
-The dish is garlicky and rich.
-Add red pepper flakes or chopped chiles during sauce building to introduce heat if desired.
+The dish is rich and garlicky; add red pepper flakes or chopped chiles while building the sauce to introduce heat if desired.

 Can I use thighs instead of breasts?

 Absolutely.
-Bone-in, skin-on thighs are forgiving and stay juicier.
-Sear longer on the skin to render fat; adjust oven finish time to reach a safe internal temperature without drying the meat.
+Bone-in, skin-on thighs stay juicier and forgive slight overcooking.
+Sear longer on the skin to render fat and adjust oven finish time to reach the safe internal temperature.

 See also: garlic chicken